It’s no secret that the world is becoming a much smaller place, and technology is playing a far greater role in the global workplace than ever before.

 When you study your pathway course with Kaplan, you will be supported in joining a range of relevant professional bodies and network organisations.
 This will help you see how the knowledge you gain on your pathway course is applicable in a real-world context.

-— Yumna, former Kaplan student at Nottingham Trent International College
+According to Yumna, a former student at Nottingham Trent International College:

 Some examples of the professional networks that Kaplan students have engaged with include:

 - Association for Project Management

 - Royal Statistical Society

 It’s important that the professional networks we engage with reflect our students’ priorities and interests, which is why we ask for their input as we expand the range of societies and associations we build relationships with.

 By joining these professional bodies, you will begin to build a global network, which can lead to exciting opportunities for your future career.

 2. Build a portfolio of your skills and attributes

 Another great way to improve your employability while studying abroad is to build a portfolio that you can share with future employers.
 It’s an effective way to reflect on your achievements, as well as areas you’re still working on, and clearly describe your experiences and skills.